lomboto05-commits/contentsquare-website-analytics/README.md

 | Product Detail Pages | 5 | 100% |
 | Cart | 2 | 40% |

-The largest observed drop-off occurred at the Cart stage, where 3 sessions were lost from the previous stage.
+The largest observed drop-off occurred between the Product Detail Page and Cart stages, where 3 of the 5 sessions reaching the Product Detail Page did not progress to the Cart.

+The **PDP → Cart drop-off is therefore 60%**.

+The available storefront and Contentsquare trial environment did not provide a reliable live checkout/payment stage for this analysis.
+As a result, the measurable funnel ends at Cart and no Cart → Purchase conversion is claimed.

 ## Visual Analysis